Last Updated on January 16, 2023 by DMEditor

 So, what exactly can it do for creatives?

-One thing you’ll probably like here is the website design process.
+One thing you’ll probably like here is the ecommerce website design process.
 In addition to a wide range of professionally designed templates, it comes with powerful editing tools for tweaking your themes based on your specific needs.
-Ultimately, you’re able to create an artsy website with considerably fast page loading speeds across multiple devices.
+Ultimately, you’re able to create an artsy website (great for handmade products) with considerably fast page loading speeds across multiple devices.

 Although BigCommerce is predominantly known for its physical products, its templates are also optimized for digital products.
 That consequently caters to all types of artists, including musicians, and video composers.